mac-gallagher/Shuffle/Documentation/AdvancedUsage.md

   guard let strongSelf = self else { return }

   DispatchQueue.main.async {
-    // insert in reverse order so that newModels.first is the model for the topmost card for model in newModels.reversed() {
+    // Insert in reverse order so that newModels.first is the model for the topmost card for model in newModels.reversed() {
       strongSelf.cardModels.insert(model, at: 0)
       strongSelf.cardStack.insertCard(atIndex: 0, position: 0)